mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 [...]

-In Christian religion, always there is something we know.
-Wonderful divinity, holy spirit, inspiration, catechism, *[unintelligible]*.
+In [Christian] religion, always there is something we know.
+Wonderful divinity, holy spirit, inspiration, catechism, *[unintelligible]*, magic.
 Spiritual greed; lots of stuff there.
 That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
 No. Because finally, you are really stuck in there.

 The other day someone came to see me and told me about her life, because she was predicted by one of the [great] Indian religious persons.
 At that time she was not ready to accept that prediction.
 But recently she started to believe [...] his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.
 [Those predictions she believed] were mostly something unwholesome, bad.
 Because people pay really careful attention to something unwholesome or bad.
 If we are happy, we don’t pay attention, because we are happy; we are really infatuated with happiness, that’s why we don’t pay attention.
 But if you are in unstable conditions, you really pay attention to [the prediction], and then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.